wkaisertexas/wkaisertexas.github.io/src/content/blog/tiktok-uploader.md

 ---
 title: "Automate TikTok posting with a single Command"
-description: "TikTok is one of the most popular social media platforms today, with millions of users sharing short videos daily.
+description: "TikTok is one of the most popular social media platforms, with millions of users.
 Posting content regularly is key to growing your following and increasing engagement.
-However, constantly uploading videos can be time-consuming and tedious.
-That’s where **TikTok-Uploader** comes in handy.
-It’s a Python package that uses Selenium browser automation to post TikTok videos automatically using either a simple API or a CLI command."
+However, constantly uploading videos can be time-consuming.
+Use tiktok-uploader's simple API to upload videos automatically."
 pubDate: "Feb 24 2023"
 heroImage: "hero.png"
 display: true
 ---

-TikTok is one of the most popular social media platforms today, with millions of users sharing short videos daily.
-Posting content regularly is key to growing your following and increasing engagement.
-However, constantly uploading videos can be time-consuming and tedious.
-That’s where **TikTok-Uploader** comes in handy.
-It’s a Python package that uses Selenium browser automation to post TikTok videos automatically using either a simple API or a CLI command.
+TikTok is one of the most popular social media platforms, with millions of users sharing short videos daily.
+Regularly posted content is key to growing your following and engagement.
+However, remembering to upload videos can be time-consuming.
+Using `tiktok-uploader`, the manual process of uploading videos can be automated with a single command.

 ## Using the TikTok-Uploader

-TikTok-Uploader API is easy to use, even for beginners.
 To use the API, you first need to install the package using **pip**:

 ```bash
 $ pip install tiktok-uploader